 ALSO READCentre has overlooked Haryana's interests: Deepinder Hooda Congress politicising MP farmers' agitation: Radha Mohan Singh Scindia slams Radha Mohan for attending yoga event during Farmer raises slogans against Radha Mohan Singh during event Modi govt 'indifferent' towards Chinese incursions: Cong

+Spraying of chemicals pollutes faraway plants and they seep into the ground and pollute water sources.
+Singh said the use of chemicals has led to climate change and created ecological imbalance and it is affecting human beings too.
 "For the sake of soil health, sustainable production, and healthy and nutritious food for people, organic farming has become a national and global requirement," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)